Narendra Modi

 In the 2014 Indian general election, Modi led the BJP to a parliamentary majority, the first for a party since 1984.
-His administration increased direct foreign investment and reduced spending on healthcare, education, and social-welfare programs.
-Modi began a high-profile sanitation campaign and weakened or abolished environmental and labour laws.
-His demonetisation of banknotes in 2016 and introduction of the Goods and Services Tax in 2017 sparked controversy.
-Modi's administration launched the 2019 Balakot airstrike against an alleged terrorist training camp in Pakistan; the airstrike failed, but the action had nationalist appeal.
-Modi's party won the 2019 general election.
-In its second term, his administration revoked the special status of Jammu and Kashmir and introduced the Citizenship Amendment Act, prompting widespread protests and spurring the 2020 Delhi riots in which Muslims were brutalised and killed by Hindu mobs.
-Three controversial farm laws led to sit-ins by farmers across the country, eventually causing their formal repeal.
-Modi oversaw India's response to the COVID-19 pandemic, during which, according to the World Health Organization, 4.7 million Indians died.
-In the 2024 general election, Modi's party lost its majority in the lower house of Parliament and formed a government leading the National Democratic Alliance coalition.
-Following a terrorist attack in Indian-administered Jammu and Kashmir, Modi presided over the 2025 India–Pakistan conflict, which resulted in a ceasefire.
+His administration increased direct foreign investment and reduced spending on healthcare, education, and social welfare.
+Modi began a high-profile sanitation campaign, introduced the Goods and Services Tax, and weakened or abolished environmental and labour laws.
+His demonetisation of banknotes in 2016 sparked controversy.
+A 2019 airstrike against an alleged terrorist camp in Pakistan failed to hit targets of significance but had nationalist appeal.

+After winning a second term in 2019, Modi's administration revoked the special status of Jammu and Kashmir.
+The same year it introduced the Citizenship Amendment Act, prompting widespread protests and spurring the 2020 Delhi riots in which Muslims were targeted by Hindu mobs.
+Three controversial farm laws led to widespread protests by farmers, eventually causing their repeal.
+Modi oversaw India's response to the COVID-19 pandemic which, according to the WHO, killed 4.7 million Indians.
+In the 2024 general election, the BJP lost its majority in the lower house of Parliament and formed a coalition government.
+In Modi's third term, a terrorist attack in Pahalgam led to a military conflict with Pakistan, which resulted in a ceasefire.

-Under Modi's tenure, India has experienced democratic backsliding and has shifted towards an authoritarian style of government, with a cult of personality centred around him.
+Under Modi's tenure, India has experienced democratic backsliding, or the weakening of democratic institutions, individual rights, and freedom of expression.
 (Note: Sources: